 Can you add to the information on this page?

-This ECG is from a man in his 40s who presented with intermittent left sided pleuritic chest pain for 3 days.
+This ECG is from a man in his 50s who presented with intermittent epigastric burning pain for 4 days that had become constant that morning.

 This ECG shows ST elevation in aVL, I and V2-4 with reciprocal ST depression inferiorly.
 POCUS showed severe hypokinesis of the anterior wall.
 The cause was a large anterior MI.